-Safe Harbour legislation is a proposed insolvency Law Reform.
-Under the proposed Safe Harbour reforms, directors will not be personally liable for debts incurred after the date of insolvency (S588G Insolvent Trading) if they can show they were incurred in connection with a course of action reasonably likely to lead to a better outcome for the company and its creditors as a whole, rather than proceeding to immediate administration or liquidation.
-So, the Safe Harbour will operate to carve directors out from the civil insolvent trading provisions of section 588G (2).
+Safe Harbour legislation was introduced in 2017 as part of the Insolvency Reform Law Act.
+Under the Safe Harbour reforms, directors will not be personally liable for debts incurred after the date of insolvency (S588G Insolvent Trading) if they can show they were incurred in connection with a course of action reasonably likely to lead to a better outcome for the company and its creditors as a whole, rather than proceeding to immediate administration or liquidation.
+So, the Safe Harbour operates to carve directors out from the civil insolvent trading provisions of section 588G (2).

 - Why is Safe Harbour needed?